leonmeka/sortql-cli/readme.md

 ### 2. Run sortQL

-Now that you have the queries.sql file, you can run <b>sortQL</b> from the terminal.
+Now that you have the queries.sql file, you can run **sortQL** from the terminal.
 Simply run the following command:

 ```bash
 npx sortql